Carreau/phd-dissertation/parts/part4.rst

     :width: 90%

-    Confocal stack of an liposome doublet actin channel, 3D reconstruction in :num:`Figure #fig3a`.
+    Confocal stack of an liposome doublet actin channel, 3D reconstruction in :num:`figure #fig3a`.
 Note that there is no actin at the interface between the liposomes (Frames #11-#14).
 The distance between each image is :math:`\Delta z=0.85` µm.

 .. _fig3a: